gschnall/tmint/README.md

 ## Getting Started

-Download and unzip the file to the '/usr/bin' directory
+Download and unzip the file to your '/usr/bin' directory
 1. Download the zip file for your sysytem https://github.com/gschnall/tmint/releases for macOs use `Darwin_x86_64.tar.gz`